-Subject t: Waste Collection Update

-Date: 5 th March, 2020

-Reporting Officer: Nigel Grimshaw, Strategic Director of Neighbourhood Services, City & Neighbourhood Services Department

-Contac t Officer: Siobhan Toland, Director of City Services, Joh Services Manager (Resources & Fleet) n McConne ell, City

-Restricted Reports

-Is this report restricted? ✓

-If Yes, when will the report become unrestricted?

-After Committee Decision

-After Council Decision

-Some time in the future

-Never

-Call-in

-Is the decision eligible for Call-in?

-4.0 D

-1.0 Purpose of Report or Summary of main Issues

-1.1 provide an update on Waste Collection missed bin and access issues for the Waste

-Collection meeting of the Peoples and Communities Committee.

-2.0 Recommendation s

-2.1 Members are aske d to note this update and agree the contents o of this report prepa red for

-this separate meeti ng to discuss the ongoing issues with waste col llections.
+Subjec t: Waste Collection Update Date: 5 th March, 2020 Nigel Grimshaw, Strategic Director of Neighbo ourhood Services, City & Report ing Officer: Neighbourhood Services Department Siobhan Toland, Director of City Services, Jol an MaCannall City Contac t Officer: Services Manager (Resources & Fleet) in McConneil, City Comac Germood manager (recoderate a rices) Restricted Reports Is this report restricted?
+Yes No If Yes, when will the report become unrestricted?
+After Committee Decision After Council D ecision Some time in the ne future Never Call-in Is the decision eligible for Call-in?
+Yes V No 1.0 Purpose of Report or Summary of main Issues 4.4 T ta an Masta Oallastian minadhin an lasann Sancta for the Manta 1.1 te on Waste Collection missed bin and access issues for the vvaste Collection meeting of the Peoples and Communities Committee.
+2.0 Recommendations 3 2.1 Members are aske d to note this update and agree the contents of of this report prepared for ng to discuss the ongoing issues with waste co uns separate meeti ig to discuss the origonity issues with waste co IIGGUUIIS.
 3.0 Main report